OceanBase logo

 3. Mount the OAT directory.

-Create a directory named /data_dir on the server to save persistent data of OAT.
+Create a /data_dir directory on the server (the path can be customized; this example uses /data_dir) to store persistent data for OAT.

-After the /data_dir directory is mounted to the OAT container, OAT automatically creates the /data_dir/logs, /data_dir/images, and /data_dir/db directories respectively for storing OAT system logs, Docker images of related components and services, and database files of OAT.
+After the /data_dir directory is mounted to the OAT container, OAT automatically creates the /data_dir/logs, /data_dir/images, and /data_dir/db directories to store OAT system logs, Docker images for components and products, and OAT database files, respectively.

 mkdir -p /data_dir

-4. Load the OAT installation package as an image.
+4. Load the OAT installation package as a Docker image.

 5. Run the docker images command to obtain the tag of the OAT image.